Buying gifts, decorations, food and more for the winter holidays can put a big dent in your finances.

 Also, look for other monthly expenses you can cut, such as the cost of wireless service and utilities.

-3. Get a Seasonal Job to Generate Extra Cash
+3. Get a Seasonal Job To Generate Extra Cash

 Openings aren’t limited to retail or customer service positions, either.
 They range from administrative and marketing to arts and entertainment jobs.
 To find a position, Reynolds recommends starting your search as soon as possible and using keywords such as “seasonal,” “holiday” or “temporary” on job search sites.
-In fact, there are some job-search apps that specialize in seasonal and temporary jobs.

 If getting a second job doesn’t fit your schedule, you can generate income from home in your spare time by taking online surveys.